 Wendy is also a Recording Artist, Actress, Author and Music Producer all giving her a 360-degree perspective of the industry.

-There are other ways to meet the exact same agents and only pay $1000- $1500 for a showcase and BELOW I WILL TELL YOU ABOUT THEM.
-I don't believe ANYONE on this earth should be paying $5,000 - $15,000 to meet agents.
+Because there are other ways to meet the exact same agents and only pay $1000- $1500 for a showcase and BELOW I WILL TELL YOU ABOUT THEM.
+No one on this earth should be paying $5,000 - $15,000 to meet agents.
 No one.
-That is my personal opinion.

 HERE'S WHAT YOU NEED TO KNOW: